-Weight: Can be heavy to lift.
+Weight: The full pack of 20 is about 2,000kg.
 2.6m x 240mm x 140mm size Azobe railway sleepers can weigh as much as 90 - 100 kilos.
 Bear this in mind when you are ordering your particular type of railway sleeper.
 How do I plan to carry the railway sleepers into position? (e.g. the back of a garden).
-You'll need at least two willing and strong people, and the serious possibility of bribery or cohersion.

 Treatment: Untreated.
 These railway sleepers were originally used on the railways without any form of treatment, with an intended lifespan of up to 100 years.

 Description: These reclaimed African Azobe railway sleepers are probably between 30 - 60 years old, depending on which section of railway they came from in Europe.
 They are very durable, tight-grained tropical hardwoods with excellent longevity, and made from one of the hardest wood in the world.
 Probably the ultimate railway sleeper, only more weathered and battered than their Grade 1 relative.
 Either go for the weathered face or the smoother face, depending on the look you want